mtln/chat-export/README.md

-# Convert WhatsApp Chats to HTML
+# chat-export: Convert WhatsApp Chats to HTML

 This tool converts a WhatsApp chat export into two HTML formats: one with inline media (such as images, videos, and audio files) and a compact version with media links.